bentomhall/nih-system/homebrewery/classes/5e-misc.md

 - You can determine the nature of any arcane phenomena you encounter, including spell glyphs, illusions, etc.
 - You can detect spellcasting within 60 ft. of you even if there are no components.
-- You can expend 3 AET as a reaction to attempt to disrupt spellcasting by a creature you can see within 60 ft. of you.
+- As a reaction you can attempt to disrupt spellcasting by a creature you can see within 60 ft. of you.
 Make an Intelligence (Arcana) check against a DC of 10 + the spell level.
 On a success, the spell fails.
 If you have the Spellcasting feature, you can substitute your spellcasting ability for Intelligence.
+Once you successfully disrupt a spell this way, you cannot do so again until you finish a long or short rest.

 #### Dungeoncrasher

 *Strength (Athletics) Expert Skill Trick*

 When you move at least 10 feet before attempting to shove a creature, you can shove any size of creature.
-In addition, the distance you can shove creatures increases by 5 ft. for every STA you expend when making the check.
+In addition, the distance you can shove creatures increases by 5 ft.
 If the creature is stopped short of the full distance by a hard surface, they must make a Constitution saving throw.
 On a failure, they are stunned until the end of their next turn.
 If they are stopped by running into a creature of their size or smaller, the other creature is knocked prone unless they succeed on a Strength saving throw.

 #### Find Portal